-The Board's approach to reduction and replacement where a scheme decides not to recertify an existing Contingent Asset levy year.
+The Board's approach to reduction and replacement where a scheme decides not to recertify an existing Contingent Asset

+- For levy year 2019/20 the Board will allow schemes to recertify (rather than requiring 7.3.3 them to resubmit as a new Contingent Asset) a previously submitted Contingent Asset that is not subject to the Re-execution Requirements (see paragraph 4(18) of the Contingent Asset Appendix) where it had been accepted in a previous levy year but was not certified for the 2018/19 levy year (see paragraph 5.3 above for the relaxations and permitted ways forward in regard to recertification for Contingent Assets to which the Re-execution Requirements apply).
 When considering whether a scheme has removed or reduced Contingent Asset cover, the Board will also have regard to the previously certified PPF-compliant Contingent Asset to which a scheme continues to be a party, rather than only considering the position with regard to a Contingent Asset that has been certified (or recertified) for the levy year in question.
-Therefore, if (for example) a scheme with two certified Contingent Assets decided not to recertify one of those Contingent Assets for a successive year, the Board will in the first instance apply Rule G3.4 to consider whether the certified Contingent Asset should be accepted, but may make further enquiries of the scheme in order to ascertain whether the uncertified Contingent Asset remains in existence.
+Therefore, if (for example) a scheme with two certified Contingent Assets decided not to recertify one of those Contingent Assets for a successive year, the Board will in the first instance apply Rule G3.4 to consider whether the certified Contingent Asset should be accepted, but may make further enquiries of the scheme in order to ascertain whether the uncertified Contingent Asset remains in existence. - 7.3.4 Schemes should note that it is the Board's discretion as to whether or not (and to what extent) an existing but uncertified Contingent Asset should be taken into account when considering whether a scheme's Contingent Asset cover remains at an acceptable level. - 7.3.5 Full details of the Board's approach can be found at Rules G3.1 G3.5 of the Determination.